Welcome to the best Cricut alternatives page!

 With the Brother, you’ll be getting the Auto Blade.
 This is a huge time and money saver.
 You don’t have to worry about wasting material because of incorrect depth settings.
 This is a biggie for many crafters.

-As you can see, the Brother ScanNCut SDX125 is a great alternative for the Maker if you want something quiet and custom designs.
+As you can see, the Brother ScanNCut SDX125 is a great and cheaper alternative for the Maker if you want something quiet and make custom designs.

-Silhouette Curio – Affordable alternative for heavy-duty stuff
+#4 Silhouette Curio – Affordable alternative for heavy-duty stuff (DISCONTINUED)

 When you want to stipple and etch on a budget, this is the best choice.